joshdurbin/joshdurbin.net/content/posts/2020-3-groovy-clibuilder.md

 +++

 Howdy, friends!
 You know what's better than heavy lifting, great performing (forgetting about startup expense), scripts and command line tools on the JVM?
-You guessed it!
-The ones that take well documented and user-friendly parameters and Interfaces for knob spinning and tweaking. :-)
+You guessed it -- ones that provide well documented and user-friendly parameters and interfaces for knob spinning and tweaking.

 So, then, you've probably guessed this post is about Groovy's [`CliBuilder`](https://docs.groovy-lang.org/latest/html/gapi/groovy/cli/commons/CliBuilder.html).
 You. are.
 CORRECT!